ts-defold/ts-defold.github.io/content/configuration/def-extensions.md

 # Write Your Own

-If all else fails, you can read the documentation and write your own types.
+If all else fails, you can write your own types by hand, or ask an AI tool to help.
-Your preferred AI tool (like Chat-GPT) may also be able to help get you most of the way there.